top of page

 • If you do have multiple email addresses for different roles in your life, you can keep multiple Gmail inboxes open at once without logging out.
 When you’re on a desktop, each account’s inbox will open in a new tab so you can keep hopping between them while you work.

-• At Uncommon, we are implementing a color coding system for our emails and using our labels to make sure that everything we are working on has a plan/person assigned to it, and that we’ve filed all of our older emails properly.
+• At Uncommon, we’re implementing a color coding system for our emails and using our labels to make sure that everything we’re working on has a plan and a person assigned to it, with all of our older emails filed properly.

 Digital Tools: Outlook, Gmail, Hotmail, Yahoo